 Rhode Island's CollegeBound 529 savings program is managed by Ascensus College Savings with Invesco Advisors, Inc. as investment manager.
-The plan is sold through brokers (unit classes A, AR, and C) and registered investment advisors (unit class I).
+The plan is sold through brokers (unit classes A and C) and registered investment advisors (unit class I).
 Rhode Island residents purchasing through advisors can use lower-cost classes RA and RZ.
 The program features a menu of age-based and static portfolio options utilizing Invesco funds.
 Accounts can be linked to the Upromise rewards service.
 To find a financial advisor in your area, use the Directory of Financial Professionals.

 - Program typeSavings